 Greetings!
 We are delighted that you may be interested in auditioning for our music programs at Mansfield University.
 Each year, we receive approximately 300 inquiries to our programs.
-Our undergraduate enrollment is approximately 200 students, with a freshmen class of about 60 students.
+Our undergraduate enrollment is approximately 150 students, with a freshmen class of about 50 students.
 Admission to our music degree programs is highly competitive, therefore it is essential that you be well prepared for your audition.
 We have created this page to help you better prepare for your audition at Mansfield University.
-If after reading this information, you have any questions, do not hesitate to contact us at (570) 662-4710 or e-mail the Music Department Chair, Dr. Nathan Rinnert.
+If after reading this information, you have any questions, do not hesitate to contact us at (570) 662-4710 or e-mail the Music Department Chair, Dr. Nathan Rinnert, at email@example.com.

 In addition to successful completion of an audition, prospective music majors must apply to Mansfield University through the Admissions Office.
 Click here to apply online.
 Acceptance at Mansfield University is granted on a modified rolling admission plan.
 Early application is recommended for maximum enrollment opportunity.
-To set up an audition time, click here.
+Register for an audition.

 Students wishing to minor in music, or participate in ensembles may also audition for possible scholarships.